arthurfiorette/steam-trader/README.md

 After building and installing it for the first time, you are ready to go and you can start it every time only running the last command.

+### Security

+We assume that all connections are secure and trustworthy, so we don't require any passwords.
+If you're hosting it on third-party services like AWS or Azure, make sure you only allow its IP address to connect to the web interface and server.
+You can also use a proxy between authenticated connections to prevent unauthorized requests.

 ## 📃 License

 Licensed under the **GNU General Public License v3.0**.
 See